RahvinCode/Gearswap/README.md

 - Slots left locked by a previous load are released at startup.
 - Sample job files for all 22 jobs are included. is in the repository at https://github.com/RahvinCode/Gearswap/blob/master/Performance%20Impact%20Report.md
 ---
+# Mirdain Gearswap Enhanced by Rahvin User Manual

+## 1. What This Is

+GearSwap is a Windower addon that changes your equipment automatically as you play.
+Normally you would write all of that swapping logic yourself, for every job.
+This suite does it for you.

+**Mirdain-Include.lua** is the engine.
+It contains all the rules: which gear to wear while idle, while fighting, while casting, while moving, and so on.
+It is the same file for every job and you should not need to edit it.

+**Job files** (`WAR.lua`, `WHM.lua`, `BLM.lua`, …) are yours.
+They contain your gear, your modes, and your preferences.
+You will spend all of your time in these.

+If you have never used GearSwap before: you only need to fill in gear sets in your job file.
+The engine handles the rest.

 ## 2. Installation